logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Exporting an environment
 ------------------------

-An existing anaconda environment can be exported as a yml file.
+An existing Anaconda environment can be exported as a yml file.

 .. _python8.gif: ../../_images/python/python8.gif
 .. figure:: ../../imgs/python/python8.gif